digital-solver/scynapse-api/README.md

 Scynapse provides the following features:

 * Return a list of all movies to the user
-* Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
+* Return data about a single movie by title to the user
 * Return data about a genre (description) by name/title (e.g., “Thriller”)
 * Return data about a director (bio, birth year, death year) by name
 * Allow new users to register